 - Avoid heat styling.
 Let your hair dry naturally, if you can, and then brush into place.

-- Brush hair regularly in all directions using smooth long strokes from scalp to hair ends.
+- If your hair needs brushing, brush it regularly in all directions using smooth long strokes from the scalp to the ends.

 - Practice relaxation techniques such as yoga and meditation.
 Stress can be detrimental to hair and overall health.

 - Get adequate, restful sleep each night to allow the body essential time to renew and rejuvenate.

 These simple Ayurvedic recommendations help to beautify and promote hair health beginning from the inside, working out.
 Nourishing your hair and scalp through diet, Ayurvedic herbs, and oils can not only promote healthy lustrous hair, but can also support a calm mind and balanced nervous system, and strengthen your meditation practice.